Social Justice

 Kastellio Vaughan’s condition

-Kastellio Vaughan is currently serving 25 years on burglary and break-in charges in 2019.
+Vaughan is currently serving 25 years on burglary and break-in charges in 2019.

 Vaughan’s sister received disturbing photos of her older brother earlier this month along with an urgent plea to get him help.
 Photos depicting Kastellio Vaughan emaciated, with a large, undressed wound extending down his abdominal area were allegedly sent by an unidentified inmate at Elmore Correctional Center.

-The inmate who sent the photos claimed he saw Kastellio Vaughan vomiting and in a weakened state after being released to Elmore’s general population on Aug.
-30. That was the same day Kastellio Vaughan had surgery to remove part of his small intestine due to complications from an old gunshot wound, according to his sisters.
+The inmate who sent the photos claimed he saw Vaughan vomiting and in a weakened state after being released to Elmore’s general population on Aug.
+30. That was the same day Vaughan had surgery to remove part of his small intestine due to complications from an old gunshot wound, according to his sisters.

 Surgery

-Kastellio Vaughan was transferred to Staton Correctional Facility’s Medical Observation Unit last Friday, according to the Alabama Department of Corrections.
+Vaughan was transferred to Staton Correctional Facility’s Medical Observation Unit last Friday, according to the Alabama Department of Corrections.

-“He has been in contact with his family to update them on his situation and ease their concerns,” the department said in a statement about Vaughan’s condition on Friday.
 “Inmate Vaughan has requested and received medical attention with the ADOC at least 11 times between July 30, 2022, and September 22, 2022.
 As a result, each time he received appropriate medical treatment and/or care.”

 “The ADOC offers a constitutional level care to all inmates,” its statement continued.
-“However, inmates are not required to undergo care, just as citizens in the civilian world are afforded choice of whether to receive care.”
+“However, inmates are not required to undergo care.
+Just as citizens in the civilian world are afforded choice of whether to receive care.”

 Harrowing photos